She sat there, all alone, on the curb, crying. She just had it.

 Doesn’t everybody want a girlfriend?
 Or a boyfriend?

-And in reality, are not actually willing to invest emotionally in any person.
+And because they are focused on the image, they are not actually willing to invest emotionally in any person.

-Investing in people is entirely different from taking what you can get from people.
+Investing in people is entirely different from taking what you can get from people, for your own gain.

 Investing in people is entirely different from hanging out.